publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch94/m__us_usc_t7_s6506.md

         (1) __In general__

-            Notwithstanding the requirement of subsection (a)(1)(A) of this section requiring products be produced only on certified organic farms, the Secretary shall allow, through regulations promulgated after public notice and opportunity for comment, wild seafood to be certified or labeled as organic.
+            Notwithstanding the requirement of subsection (a)(1)(A) requiring products be produced only on certified organic farms, the Secretary shall allow, through regulations promulgated after public notice and opportunity for comment, wild seafood to be certified or labeled as organic.

         (2) __Consultation and accommodation__